LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 **Description:**

-Triggered when a player leaves the class.
-Useful for resetting models or other class-specific attributes.
+Runs after `OnTransferred` and is passed the player that has just left the class.
+Use it to clean up any class-specific state such as reverting models or removing temporary items.

 **Parameters:**